rara-ch/StarbucksPromotionalOffers_DataAnalysis/README.md

 ### 2. Cleaning and Wrangling
 [StarbucksPromotionalOffers_DataCleaning.ipynb](https://github.com/rara-ch/starbucks_promotional_offers_analysis/blob/main/StarbucksPromotionalOffers_DataCleaning.ipynb)

 Since some columns were in the form of lists and dictionaries, I decided to use Python to clean and wrangle the data.
-I cleaned the offers and customers tables before cleaning the events table and splitting it into four seperate tables for each type of event.
+I cleaned the offers and customers tables before cleaning the events table and splitting it into four separate tables for each type of event.
 These were offers_received, offers_viewed, offers completed, and transactions.
-I then exported these tables into MySQL so I could more easily minipulate them.
+I then exported these tables into MySQL so I could more easily manipulate them.
 ### 3. MySQL Analysis
 [StarbucksPromotionalOffers_FunnelViewsCreation.sql](https://github.com/rara-ch/starbucks_promotional_offers_analysis/blob/main/StarbucksPromotionalOffers_FunnelViewsCreation.sql)

 [StarbucksPromotionalOffers_EDA.sql](https://github.com/rara-ch/starbucks_promotional_offers_analysis/blob/main/StarbucksPromotionalOffers_EDA.sql)

 Upon my initial analysis in MySQL, I found that customers could receive, view, and complete the offer at any stage multiple times.
 I also found that customers could complete an offer without viewing it.
 Therefore, I restricted my analysis to focus on only the completed offers that were viewed in order to ensure that I analysed how offers brought people into Starbucks.
-I also resticted my analysis to the customer level.
+I also restricted my analysis to the customer level.
 In other words, I ignored how many times a customer received, viewed, or completed a single offer and instead only focuses on whether they did complete the stage or not.
 I then joined the offers_received, offers_viewed, offers_completed tables to create a funnel on the customer and offer level.
-I then did some exporatory data analysis on different customer dimensions and the funnel to find any actionble insights.
+I then did some exploratory data analysis on different customer dimensions and the funnel to find any actionable insights.
 ### 4. Tableau Dashboard
 [Starbucks  Promotional Offers Dashboard](https://public.tableau.com/views/StarbucksPromotionalOffersDashboard/Dashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 I created an interactive dashboard in Tableau for main objectives.
+Please understand the `difficulty` is the minimum spend to achieve the reward and the `reward` is the amount saved.

 ![Dashboard](StarbucksOffersFunnel_Dashboard.png)